OUR EMPLOYMENT RETALIATION ATTORNEY LOS ANGELES CAN PROVE YOUR CASE

 - That there is a causal link between your complaint and their action against you

-By contacting our team, we will be able to explain to you what you need to do to successfully prove retaliation in the workplace.
-Get help today.
+By contacting our team, we will explain what you need to do to successfully prove retaliation in the workplace.

-Documenting workplace retaliation is essential to proving your case, which is why it’s important to do the following:
+Documenting workplace retaliation is essential to proving your case, which is why it’s necessary to do the following:

-- Record how you recorded the incident: Before anything else, you must notify your employer, whether it is a manager or HR (or anything relative to this).
+- Record how you recorded the incident: Before anything else, you must notify your employer, whether a manager or HR (or anything relative to this).

 - Prove that your boss was aware: Prove that your employer knew that you were a target of workplace retaliation.
-For example, if you reported it to HR, then this is a good way to show that you notified your employer of the unlawful act or participated in a protected activity.
+For example, suppose you reported it to HR.
+In that case, this is a good way to show that you notified your employer of the unlawful act or participated in a protected activity.

 - Keep a paper trail: Save evidence in a file and keep it somewhere safe.
-Make sure it is not kept on your work computer or in your workspace.
-This needs to be kept in a safe place.
+Make sure it is not retained on your work computer or in your workspace.
+It should be in a safe space.

 - Contact a workplace retaliation lawyer: Our team has successfully represented victims of workplace retaliation.
 It is in your best interest to seek help as soon as possible to preserve your rights.